 The largest settlement for a dog bite injury case on record in Illinois was recently obtained by the plaintiff from American Family Insurance Company.
 American Family, a major underwriter of homeowner policies in the Western United States, settled the case if for $1.12 million in July 2013.
 The lawsuit stems from a vicious attack by bull mastiff on a 15-year-old boy.

 In this incident, the boy was attacked by a 120-pound male bull mastiff named Kong, in Zion, Illinois in 2011.
 The incident happened when Kong escaped from a chain-link enclosure and attacked the boy riding a bicycle.

 The attack was vicious: it lasted for about 10 minutes.
 Witnesses say that the dog refused to let go.
-The attack was eventually stopped by a neighbor who lit a cigarette and put it to the dog’s nose.
-The boy sustained punctures and lacerations to his scalp, shoulder, right arm, buttocks, and had significant psychological trauma.
+The method in which the attack was stopped was rather clever: a lit cigarette placed on the nose of the dog.
+The boy sustained punctures and lacerations to his scalp, shoulder, right arm, buttocks, and suffered significant psychological trauma.
 He was hospitalized for a week.

 When a powerful dog is “locked” onto the body of a victim and shaking the victim, as in this instance, then any means of stopping the attack, including gunshot, is probably justified.
 Gunshot, however, must be used with great caution, and only used after all reasonable methods of stopping the attack have been tried.
 I mention this because I know of several well-publicized cases, one in Denver and another in Los Angeles, in which police officers felt justified in shooting an aggressive dog when other lesser types of force probably should have been used.
 I believe some cops are trigger-happy in their reaction to dogs and overreact in situations where they encounter an aggressive dog, particularly if the dog looks like a pit bull.